 Healthy Banana Pancake Recipe without Sugar

-Extra ripe banana is a must for these pancakes because just like in our Banana Yogurt Pancakes, no sugar is added in the batter.
+Extra ripe banana is a must for these pancakes because just like in our Banana Yoghurt Pancakes, no sugar is added in the batter.
 The sweetness of one large ripe banana is enough to make it tasty.
 Plus, we drizzle a little maple syrup or sometimes honey on them, so everyone can adjust the sweetness to their taste.

 How Healthy are These Banana Pancakes